nacular/doodle/docs/views.md

 }
 ```

-This design prevents direct access to the panel's `children`, which side-steps many usability issues.
+This design prevents direct access to the panel's `children`, which side-steps many issues.
 It also presents are more
 intuitive and reliable API. `left` and `right` are fairly self-documenting compared to `children[n]` and `children[m]`.
 Moreover,
 the panel is able to encapsulate the fact that it uses additional Views for presentation.